HL7NZ/nes-ig/input/pagecontent/EntitlmentComplianceTesting.md

 ### PSC Create and Update Testing

-Note: This testing comprises NES Entitlement [Create](/createEntitlement.html) and [Update](/updateEntitlement.html) use cases and is in conjunbction with the Medication Dispense (PSC Count) API testing.
+Note: This testing includes the NES Entitlement [Create](/createEntitlement.html) and [Update](/updateEntitlement.html) use cases and the Medication Dispense (PSC Count) API.
 For more information see the Search copayment count use case in the [Medical Warnings FHIR implementation guide](https://mws-ig.hip-uat.digital.health.nz/searchCoPaymentCount.html).

 <h4>NES PSC Create, Update and PSC Count</h4>
 <table>